 - Wrap up: As you approach the end, you’ll work with your consultant to write a session record, which describes what you learned, how you learned it, and how you can use it for future writing.
 You’ll receive this record by email, and you can also ask your consultant to send a copy to your instructor.

-You can sign up for all one-to-one services through our online scheduler, accessible at https://bc.mywconline.com or by clicking “Schedule an Appointment” from the top menu on this website.
+You can sign up for all one-to-one services through our online schedule.
 If it’s your first time, you’ll be prompted to create an account.
 Complete the requested fields, click “Register,” and then log back in using the same credentials to view the schedule.

 Some consultants are available in-person only, while others are available online only.
 Check the labels on the left-hand side of the main schedule or narrow your search by meeting mode to see who is available to meet in-person vs. online.
 You can schedule appointments for up to two weeks in advance.

-- To request Written Feedback, click on “Schedules” in the top menu bar and select “Written Feedback.”
+- To request asynchronous written or video feedback, click on “Schedules” in the top menu bar and select “Written Feedback.”
 Click on the next available group appointment and fill out the appointment form.
 Please note that you are signing up for a spot in our Written Feedback queue, not for a specific date or time.
 We respond to requests in the order they are received.

 - Make sure that you upload your paper as a Word document and include your assignment instructions, revision goals, questions, and deadlines.
 If your document is longer than 6 double-spaced pages, please identify a specific section you’d like the consultant to focus on.